model-checking/kani-verifier-blog/_posts/2024-12-02-safety-of-methods-for-numeric-primitive-types.md

     }
 }
 ```
-Here, the `#[requires]` attribute is used to specify that `unchecked_add` requires the addition to not overflow.
-This ensures that the function operates within defined behavior when called in an unsafe context.
-While we directly leveraged the existing precondition in `unchecked_add`, not every function has an explicit precondition check.
-Still, we can write preconditions for unsafe functions based on the `SAFETY` section in the official documentation or the `SAFETY` comments in the source code.
+Here, we added the `#[requires]` attribute above the existing source code to specify that `unchecked_add` requires the addition to not overflow.
+This ensures the function operates within its intended behavior when called in an unsafe context.
+While we directly utilized the existing precondition in `unchecked_add`, not every function includes an explicit precondition check.
+However, we can define preconditions for unsafe functions based on the `SAFETY` section in the official documentation or the explanatory `SAFETY` comments in the source code.

-The same logic applies to the postconditions (`#[ensure]`) of a function.
-The postconditions describe the expectations that must hold true after the function is executed successfully.
+Similarly, postconditions (`#[ensures]`) serve to define the guarantees that a function must uphold after its execution.
+These ensure the function output or state adheres to the intended expectations, providing an additional safeguard for correctness.

 ### 2. Generating Verification Harnesses
 Sometimes, we need to verify a method for multiple types, which often requires writing numerous harnesses.
 However, these harnesses usually share the same logic, which makes it inefficient and error-prone to copy and paste similar code repeatedly.
 This is where [**macros**](https://doc.rust-lang.org/book/ch19-06-macros.html) come in handy.
 As an improvement, we can define a single reusable template that dynamically generates harnesses for different types using macro, which reduces redundancy and improves maintainability.